15 Top-Rated Tourist Attractions & Things to Do in Scottsdale, AZ

 Taliesin West

-Taliesin West was the winter home of architect Frank Lloyd Wright, and today this UNESCO World Heritage Site is the headquarters of the Frank Lloyd Wright Foundation
+Taliesin West offers a fascinating glimpse into the genius of famous architect Frank Lloyd Wright.
+This was Wright's winter home in the desert, and today it is a UNESCO World Heritage Site and the headquarters of the Frank Lloyd Wright Foundation.

 Address: 12621 N. Frank Lloyd Wright Blvd, Scottsdale, Arizona